harikvpy/ionic-mono/README.md

 # Ionic/Capacitor Monorepo

 This is a sample repository that shows how to setup a monorepo for building multiple Ionic Angular apps.
-Specifically, it has two apps -- community & admin and a shared library that is used by both.
-The shared library has a subentry point, which in turn is used by the core library.

 # Background

-## Official Docs
 My first attempt at setting up a monorepo was following the official documentation on Ionic's website.
 There are really two pieces that point to this -- the CLI [doc](https://ionicframework.com/docs/cli/configuration#multi-app-projects) on multi-apps and a related [Wiki](https://github.com/ionic-team/ionic-cli/wiki/Angular-Monorepo) page.
 Unfortunately, the two 'official' pieces of documentation are not really synced very well.
 Whereas the CLI doc shows the basics of running the CLI for a multi-app project, the latter uses the Angular CLI to set things up.

 Overall the Wiki page looks more thorough, but it only shows the setup for a project consisting of an app and a web page.
 Trying to extend it support multiple apps, one will face the issue of the platform output folder for the two apps conflicting with each other.

-Finally, any monorepo project would involve a library for sharing common code between the multiple apps.

-## Using NX

 One way to address the above is to use (NX)[https://nx.dev/] to setup the project environment and manage the build.
 There's an NX Ionic (plugin)(https://nxtend.dev/docs/ionic-angular/overview) to help with this, which works somewhat well.
-Until you need to use the `--livereload` to test the fine changes to the app code on a device.
+That is until you need to use the `--livereload` to test the fine changes to the app code on a device.
 Unfortunately I couldn't find a reliable way to get this working.

-NX is quite impressive in what it can do and how it can speed up your build times.
-But with it's Ionic plugin not being official and seeing some inactivity in its repo coupled with the issue above, it was time to try and see if one can configure a monorepo with nothing but the official tools -- Angular and Ionic CLIs.
+This limitation along with the fact that the plugin has not seen much recent activity led me to this project.

 # Solution
 The following steps outline the process involved in setting up a monorepo for building multiple Ionic apps.